BBDbhagyashrithakur/database_repo/README.md

- -- View to display college and tpo information
+ ##View to display college and tpo information

 CREATE VIEW college_tpo_view
 AS